greenhenry441/nest-social-networking/blueprint.md

 ## Changelog

+### Version 1.0.6

+*   **Hydration Error Fix:** Resolved a client-side hydration error by preventing the application from rendering until the initial authentication check is complete.
+This ensures that the server-rendered UI and the client-rendered UI are in sync, preventing a common source of client-side exceptions.

 ### Version 1.0.5

 *   **Client-Side Exception Fix:** Resolved a client-side exception on the login page by removing `window.location.origin` and `suppressHydrationWarning` props.
 This prevents a server-side rendering error and ensures a smooth user experience.